A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Related Work

-A common strategy to reduce gradient variance is to apply a pre-aggregation step, such as Bucketing \cite{karimireddy2020byzantine}, Nearest-Neighbor Mixing (NNM) \cite{allouah2023fixing}, or FoundationFL \cite{fang2025we}.
-These methods act before the main aggregation rule, resulting in a two-step aggregation process—for example, applying NNM before Krum.
-Other methods like BOBA \cite{bao2024boba} and RAGE \cite{data2021byzantine} use different strategies and do not rely on pre-aggregation.
+To reduce gradient variance caused by data heterogeneity, a common approach applies a pre-aggregation step before the main aggregation rule, leading to a two-step process.
+Examples include Bucketing~\cite{karimireddy2020byzantine}, Nearest-Neighbor Mixing (NNM)\cite{allouah2023fixing}, and FoundationFL\cite{fang2025we}.

-Bucketing \cite{karimireddy2020byzantine} randomly partitions inputs into groups (buckets), averages the inputs in each bucket, and feeds these averages into the aggregation rule.
-This random partitioning reduces the empirical variance of honest updates in expectation (i.e., on average).
-However, in some iterations, it may fail to reduce heterogeneity, giving Byzantine workers a better chance to disrupt learning \cite{guerraoui2024byzantine}.
+Bucketing~\cite{karimireddy2020byzantine} randomly partitions inputs into groups (buckets), averages the inputs within each bucket, and then feeds these averages into the aggregation rule.
+This random partitioning reduces the variance of honest updates in expectation.
+However, in some iterations, it may fail to reduce heterogeneity, giving Byzantine workers greater opportunity to disrupt training~\cite{guerraoui2024byzantine}.

-In contrast, NNM \cite{allouah2023fixing} is a deterministic pre-aggregation method that replaces each gradient with the average of its $n - f$ nearest neighbors (including itself).
-NNM introduces additional computational cost, which prevents its use in large-scale distributed learning tasks \cite{guerraoui2024byzantine}.
+In contrast, NNM~\cite{allouah2023fixing} is a deterministic pre-aggregation method that replaces each gradient with the average of its $n - f$ nearest neighbors.
+NNM achieves optimal probabilistic robustness guarantees but has a high computational cost, limiting its scalability in large distributed systems~\cite{guerraoui2024byzantine}.